Graduation: What's Next?

 Find the perfect fit, and more information, at Jostens.com.
 Alumni who have purchased previous UNM rings may be able to exchange them for new rings at a special rate.
 Contact Jostens at 1-800-854-7464 for more information.

 The Thursday before the Winter and Spring graduations, we welcome new graduates to the UNM alumni family at the New Grad Bash.
-Along with wine, cheese and other finger foods, there is also live music and tons of door prizes.
+Along with drinks and finger foods, there is also live music and tons of door prizes.
 This event is a friendly way to become acquainted with other alumni and become a part of the group.

 Each year, UNM Golden Graduates – the class celebrating its 50th anniversary – are honored at The University of New Mexico Commencement.
 This special recognition began as a salute to alumni unable to participate in their own commencement ceremonies because of military service in WWII and the Korean Conflict.